-Jane is in the process of moving to Singapore and unable to take on new clients until further notice.
+Jane is temporarily in Singapore and unable to take on new clients until further notice.
 Previous clients can contact her directly for more sessions (online and mornings only).
-She hopes to be back in Finland in summer 2023.

 I am a Clinical Psychologist from the United Kingdom, now based in Helsinki.
 I offer clinical psychology services in English for adults and adolescents in the Helsinki metropolitan area.
 These services include individual psychological therapy, psychological assessments, couples therapy, clinical supervision for healthcare professionals, and training on a variety of topics.